PSESS2020/Vimsu_prototype/README.md

 ## Requirements

-For development, you will need Node.js installed in your environment.
-You will also need a mongoDB account for the database and Azure storage account for the cloud storage.
+For develop- or deployment, Node.js needs to be installed in your environment.
+You will also need a MongoDB account for the database and an Azure Storage account for the cloud storage.

 ### Node
 You can download and install Node.js from the [official Node.js website](https://nodejs.org/).
-If the installation was successful, you should be able to run this following command.
+If the installation was successful, you should be able to run the following commands.

     $ node -v
     v12.18.1